shapeshed/jekyll.shapeshed.com/_posts/2008-07-11-using_aliases_in_the_linux_shell.md

 ---
 layout: post
 title: Using Aliases in the Linux Shell
-excerpt: Creating aliases to use in the command line is a simple way to increase productivity and shows the simplicity and power of using the shell.
+description: Creating aliases to use in the command line is a simple way to increase productivity and shows the simplicity and power of using the shell.
 Here's how to do it.
 categories: [Linux]
 ---
 This tutorial is written for Centos 5.2 and bash, but should work on most linux distributions.